GOP Presidential Candidates Define Foreign Policy

 At a debate last month, Representative Michele Bachmann said it was a mistake to launch military operations in Libya.

-Representative MICHELE BACHMANN (Republican, Minnesota): First of all, we were not attacked.
+MICHELE BACHMANN: First of all, we were not attacked.
 We were not threatened with attack.
 There was no vital national interest.

 INSKEEP: Statements like that have raised some concern about isolationism in the Republican Party.
 That's the word used recently by the last Republican nominee, John McCain, who supports the operation in Libya.

-Senator JOHN MCCAIN (Republican, Arizona): There's always been an isolationist strain on the Republican Party, but now it seems to have moved more center stage.
+JOHN MCCAIN: There's always been an isolationist strain on the Republican Party, but now it seems to have moved more center stage.

 INSKEEP: When John McCain talks about isolationism in the Republican Party historically, what does he mean?